mauricemach/zappa/README.md

 ### Route combo

-The routing functions accept an object where the keys are the paths for the routes, and the values are the responses.
+The routing functions accept an object where each key is a route path, and each values the response.
 This means we can define multiple routes in one go:

     get '/foo': 'bar', '/ping': 'pong', '/zig': 'zag'